jropinion/content/blog_content/gay_rights.md

-Title: A Persistent Mistake In the Advocacy of Gay Rights
+Title: A Persistent Mistake in the Advocacy of Gay Rights
 Date: 2015/01/15
 Category: Gay Rights